smokejohn/deadclock/README.md

 The lead time i.e. how many seconds before the event the alert occurs can be configured (5-30 seconds)

+### Drills
+Currently the only drill the app has is a minimap drill that flashes/highlights the minimap every x seconds to help with minimap and game state awareness.
+Suggestions are welcome!

 ### Overlay Window
-An overlay window that runs on top of DeadLock game window and shows a timer right under the ingame DeadLock timer.
+An overlay window that runs on top of Deadlock game window and shows a timer right under the ingame Deadlock timer.
 This window can be repositioned and then locked which makes it unresponsive to any input.

 ### Notifications